BenAHOU/benahou.github.io/README.md

 1. On regularity of solutions to the Navier--Stokes equation with initial data in $\mathrm{BMO}^{-1}$. arXiv: [2410.16468](https://doi.org/10.48550/arXiv.2410.16468).
 1. On well-posedness for parabolic Cauchy problems of Lions type with rough initial data.
 Joint with Pascal Auscher. arXiv: [2406.15775](https://doi.org/10.48550/arXiv.2406.15775).
 1. On well-posedness and maximal regularity for parabolic Cauchy problems on weighted tent spaces.
 Joint with Pascal Auscher. arXiv: [2311.04844](https://doi.org/10.48550/arXiv.2311.04844).
+Accepted by _Journal of Evolution Equations_.

 ## Talks